LaurentInSeattle/Lyt.PhotoPostPro/Doc/BetaTest.md

 - Solid State hard drive

+# Dependencies

+Photo Rebel is built on top of: (9)

+- Avalonia / Skia
+- LibRaw
+- Media Devices
+- Image Sharp
+- Metadata Extractor
+- Openize
+- MVVM Community Toolkit
+- Microsoft Hosting Dependency Injection Framework

 # Notes

-(1) Hundreds of camera supported, old and new.
+(1) Hundreds of camera models supported, old and new.
 Thanks to the MTP integration.

 (2) Apple will not let any program remove files, photos or images from your iPhone or iPad device: So... iPhones are Read-Only.

 (3) All images formats are supported: HIEC (iPhone), RAW (via LibRaw) and all well-known classic desktop formats, such as JPG, WebP, PNG, etc. Exceptions: AVIF, JLX.

-(4) Supported image formats: JPG with configurable quality, WebP with configurable quality, PNG, BMP
+(4) Supported exports image formats: JPG with configurable quality, WebP with configurable quality, PNG, BMP

 (5) Machine translated to:
 Bengali, Bulgarian, Chinese (Simplified), Chinese (Traditional), German, Greek, Hindi, Hungarian, Korean, Portuguese, Thai, Ukranian, Vietnamese.